needle-mirror/com.unity.adaptiveperformance/Documentation~/simulator.md

 The Indexer and Scalers may also be used with the Device Simulator.
 In this section you will find a list of all the available Scalers.
 Each one will have the following options:

 * A toggle to enable or disable the Scaler.
-* A slider to adjust the value of the Scaler.
+* A integer field to enter a value or reflect the current value (override level) of the Scaler.
+* A integer field to enter the Max Level for the scaler.
+* A float field to enter the Min Scale for the scaler.
-* A text field to enter a value or reflect the current value of the slider.
+* A float field to enter the Max Scale for the scaler.

 In addition there are two options to override the current actions taken by the Indexer.